waseem-medhat/gopen/README.md

 list of aliases for your local development projects instead of "polluting" your system-level configs (e.g., `.bashrc`).
 Then, Gopen command will `cd` into that folder and open your editor of choice.

+Gopen can be used either via the interactive TUI or the command-line API.

 ## Installation